rust-lang/rfcs/text/0000-ghost-busting.md

 While `phantom` fields are not nameable, they permit visibility modifiers on them.
 The default visibility of a `phantom` field is private as with other fields.
-Therefore, having a type definition with no fields but private `phantom` fields will cause other modules to not being able to construct the type.
+Therefore, having a type definition with no fields but private `phantom` fields will cause other modules not to be able to construct the type.

 As `phantom` fields contribute logically to type definitions, attributes are permitted on them including doc comments in the form of `/// Documentation..`.